 Some companies are happy with the basics and don’t like to have too many “bells and whistles” to complicate their apps, while others require advanced features when choosing apps like Asana and Jira.
-Larger companies might need workload reporting and ability to use Agile and Scrum boards.
+Larger companies might need workload reporting and the ability to use Agile and Scrum boards.

 Make sure you do a full review of the features, whether you review the best Slack alternative, a program similar to Asana, or the best Trello alternatives.
-Doing your research up front will ensure you’re not missing vital features once you start using the application.
+Doing your research upfront will ensure you’re not missing vital features once you start using the application.

 What’s Available in their Free Version?

 Many small companies will rely on free versions of software to make their operations more efficient without adding to their expenses.
-Not all free versions of software are created equal, and some will have much more flexibility than others.
+Not all free versions of the software are created equal, and some will have much more flexibility than others.